Terry Ruskowski

-Terry W. Ruskowski (born December 31, 1954) is a Canadian former professional ice hockey centre and coach.
+Terry W. Ruskowski (ruhs-KOW-skee; born December 31, 1954) is a Canadian former professional ice hockey centre and coach.
 He played for the Chicago Black Hawks, Los Angeles Kings, Pittsburgh Penguins, and Minnesota North Stars in the National Hockey League (NHL), and for the Houston Aeros and Winnipeg Jets of the World Hockey Association (WHA).
 He won the Avco World Trophy with Houston in 1975 and with Winnipeg in 1979.
 Ruskowski's leadership on the ice was recognized with his tenure as captain of the Aeros, Black Hawks, Kings, and Penguins, the only player in major professional history to captain four clubs.

 As a coach, Ruskowski was most recently the head coach and general manager for the Quad City Mallards of the ECHL.